 Both elementary schools serve breakfast and hot lunches each day.
-The cost of breakfast is \$1.55.
+Breakfast is free for all students.
 The cost of lunch is \$2.65.
 The cost of milk is .75¢.
 Information about the food service program can be found on the Food Service portion of the website.